quinnuendo/i3blocks-contrib/mediaplayer/README.md

 Generic media player support

-This displays "ARTIST - SONG" if music is playing.
+This displays "ARTIST - SONG [- ALBUM]" if music is playing (album is currently displayed only for MPRIS).
 Supported players are:
 - spotify, vlc, audacious, xmms2, mplayer and others that use MPRIS DBus Interface Specification